-Comment.
-Section 704 prohibits a juror from testifying as a witness even without objection by a party.
-It is based on Rule 43 of the Uniform Rules of Evidence.
 Under existing California law, a juror may be called as a witness, but the judge in his discretion may order the trial postponed or suspended and to take place before another jury.
 CODE CIV.
 PROC. § 1883 (superseded by Evidence Code Section 704).
+There are few cases interpreting this section, and none that consider the effect of its procedure in a later criminal action.

 A juror-witness is in an anomalous position.
 He (as juror) is required to weigh his own testimony (as witness) with complete impartiality.
 Manifestly, this is impossible.
 The adverse party, too, is placed in an embarrassing position.
 He cannot cross-examine in such a manner as to antagonize the juror.
 He cannot impeach for fear of antagonizing the juror.
 If he objects to the juror appearing as a witness, the juror may regard the objection as a personal reflection upon his character and veracity.
-For these reasons, Section 704, which prohibits a juror from testifying even though no objection is made, appears to be superior to Code of Civil Procedure Section 1883.
+For these and similar reasons, Section 704 appears to be superior to Code of Civil Procedure Section 1883.